maurerle/ff-supernode/README.md

 ### Removing domains

-To remove domains, it is suggested to `rm /etc/systemd/network/*` and run `systemctl disable wait-for-ip@batX` for each removed interface
+To remove domains, it is suggested to `rm /etc/systemd/network/*` the file.

 ### MAC-Selection